janbre/Assorted/Piratebox/PirateBoxRadio/README.md

 For those of you who don't feel all that comfortable on the command line or when manually editing configuration files, or you don't want to spend the time setting it all up manually, there's a simple script that will set it all up for you.
 Just download the archive (PirateBoxRadio.zip), extract it and place it on the USB-stick you use with your PirateBox.
 The archive file contains all the needed packages, a setup script, a folder for storing logs and configuration files for ices and icecast.

+This tutorial is partly based on this wonderful Icecast tutorial: http://karellen.blogspot.no/2011/12/streaming-audio-server-with-icecast.html
+You'll find lots more details there if you want to figure out how to configure Icecast and ices yourself

 ---END IMPORTANT---

 #### Using the setup script
 Log in to your PirateBox and navigate to the PirateBoxRadio-folder.
 If you placed it directly on the USB-stick the following command should do the trick: ```cd /mnt/usb/PirateBoxRadio```.
 Once there, execute the script with ```./setup.sh``` wait for it to finish and then move on to "Add some tunes" near the bottom of this tutorial.

 #### Getting started
 First you need to install some packages.
-You can download them from this repo or directly from OpenWrt at http://downloads.openwrt.org/snapshots/trunk/ar71xx/packages/
+You can download them from this repo or directly from OpenWrt at http://downloads.openwrt.org/attitude_adjustment/12.09/ar71xx/generic/packages/
 You'll need the following packages (not listing complete names, only what's needed to locate them with CTRL+F):
 - libshout
 - ices